Taming Rectified Flow for Inversion and Editing

 In contrast, RF-Solver significantly alleviates these issues, achieving more satisfactory results.

-We compare the performance of our methods with several baselines across different types of editing.
+We compare the performance of our methods with several baselines across different types of editing and Stylization.

 The baseline methods often suffer from background changes or fail to perform the desired edits.